-On average, each Columbia football game received 5,687 fans in 2018, 1,526 for men’s basketball, and 785 for the women’s basketball team.
-The average amount of Columbia fans for golf tournaments?
-Under 10 according to players.
+On average, 5,687 fans attended each Columbia football game in 2018, 1,526 attended men’s basketball, and 785 attended women’s basketball.
+The average number of spectators at golf tournaments?
+Under 10, according to players.

 “Mostly it’s just parents who fly out to the tournaments because they’re in the middle of nowhere,” senior Emily Chu said.

-To get to Levien Gymnasium, students need not go father than 120th street; for Baker, a 20 minute ride on the 1 train.
-To go to the closest Columbia golf tournament, this season, one must rent a car and drive an hour to Montclair, New Jersey.
+To get to Levien Gymnasium, students need not go father than 120th Street; for Baker, it’s a 20-minute ride on the 1 train.
+To attend the closest Columbia golf tournament, this season, one must rent a car and drive an hour to Montclair, New Jersey.

-For sophomore Daniel Core, the lack of school spirit towards golf differs dramatically from his hometown, and coming to a university without a strong golf culture was a large transition.
+For sophomore Daniel Core, the lack of school spirit toward golf differs dramatically from his hometown, and coming to a university without a strong golf culture was a big transition.

 “Growing up, I was in a very golf-centered community, and all my friends played golf.
 So coming in, I wasn’t used to going to a school where football and basketball were the main priorities.
 I hope we can get golf to the same level of recognition,” Core said.